Email Warmup

 Can a warm-up tool hurt deliverability?

-Yes, if it creates patterns that look fake so be careful on what tool you choose.
+Yes, if it creates patterns that look fake, so be careful which tool you choose.
 Examples include ramping too fast, unrealistic reply rates, sending around the clock, or using low-quality networks that look automated.
 Warm-up should look boring and consistent.

 Should I keep warm-up running while I send real campaigns?